 How school placements work

-Our school placements take place in 15 schools across Leeds.
-When allocating main placements we take into account Trainee preferences, transport and location.
+Our school placements take place in 45 schools across Leeds, Harrogate and Skipton.

-You will also take part in 5 mini placements, which will give you a unique opportunity to broaden your experience in a range of schools and contexts.
+Trainees will also take part in mini placements across the year, which give trainees a unique opportunity to broaden their experience in a range of schools and contexts.